Arjun-Narula/Anuvadak-Sign-language-to-text-convertor/README.md

-1.1 MOTIVATION
+### 1.1 MOTIVATION
 The main motivation is to translate sign language to text.
 The framework provides a helping-hand for speech-impaired to communicate with the rest of the world using sign language.
 This leads to the elimination of the middle person who generally acts as a medium of translation.
-This would contain a user-friendly environment for the user by providing text output for a sign gesture input.
+This would contain a user-friendly environment for the user by providing text output for a sign gesture input.<br />
 There are many researches on recognition of sign languages or finger spellings.
 In [1] they have proposed a system that recognizes dynamic hand gestures for English numbers (0-9) in real-time using